|

 It's bound to hit the front pages sooner or later...'

-gossip of the calibre we experience today, as no references have been found
+of the calibre we experience today, as no references have been found of Ms

 Sandusky Register Star News 3rd